caltechlibrary/newt/newt-presentation.md

 > Newt can potentially scale big!

-- Newt can be scaled wide, it requires minimal state
+- Newt can be scaled wide (not stateful)
-- Pandoc server can be scaled wide, it retains zero state
+- Pandoc server can be scaled wide (not stateful)
-- PostgREST can be scale wide
+- PostgREST can be scale wide (not stateful)
-- Postgres (the only part holding state) can be clustered
+- Postgres can be clustered (stateful)

 # Next steps for Newt?